 Sunday is chore day.
 I wake up early and leave for my apartment.
 The housecleaner is kind enough to come on Sundays and help me clean my studio.
 It takes us several hours and I cook for the entire week.
 I freeze some of the food.
 Some I store in airtight containers.

 I call my parents.
 We talk about the week and my siblings.
 Then, the discussion about my wedding starts.
 I have crossed the ideal age of marriage in my society (18-25 years).
 My parents are concerned about my future.
-My earning a living on my own and travelling the world is not an indicator of a secure future for them.
+My earning a living on my own and traveling the world is not an indicator of a secure future for them.
 After a heated discussion, I end the call.
 I really would like to smoke now.
 I am very tired, mentally and physically.
 I should call them after I have smoked up so that I remain calm throughout our conversation.
 Instead, I decide to go to bed.

 Manna Zaib is a Pakistan-based artist struggling to find her purpose and is inspired by hashish daily.